walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerMoveEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerMoveEvent.html) is fired
+ * callback - A function which is called whenever the [player.PlayerMoveHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerMoveHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerTeleport()
+### events.itemUse()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerTeleportEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerTeleportEvent.html) is fired
+ * callback - A function which is called whenever the [player.ItemUseHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/ItemUseHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerBucketFill()
+### events.ban()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerBucketFillEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerBucketFillEvent.html) is fired
+ * callback - A function which is called whenever the [player.BanHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/BanHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerJoin()
+### events.statGained()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerJoinEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerJoinEvent.html) is fired
+ * callback - A function which is called whenever the [player.StatGainedHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/StatGainedHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerShearEntity()
+### events.smeltBegin()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerShearEntityEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerShearEntityEvent.html) is fired
+ * callback - A function which is called whenever the [world.SmeltBeginHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/SmeltBeginHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerToggleSneak()
+### events.treeGrow()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerToggleSneakEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerToggleSneakEvent.html) is fired
+ * callback - A function which is called whenever the [world.TreeGrowHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/TreeGrowHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerChangedWorld()
+### events.chunkCreated()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerChangedWorldEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerChangedWorldEvent.html) is fired
+ * callback - A function which is called whenever the [world.ChunkCreatedHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/ChunkCreatedHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.serverCommand()
+### events.liquidDestroy()

 #### Parameters

- * callback - A function which is called whenever the [server.ServerCommandEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/server/ServerCommandEvent.html) is fired
+ * callback - A function which is called whenever the [world.LiquidDestroyHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/LiquidDestroyHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.remoteServerCommand()
+### events.chunkLoaded()

 #### Parameters

- * callback - A function which is called whenever the [server.RemoteServerCommandEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/server/RemoteServerCommandEvent.html) is fired
+ * callback - A function which is called whenever the [world.ChunkLoadedHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/ChunkLoadedHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.mapInitialize()
+### events.pistonRetract()

 #### Parameters

- * callback - A function which is called whenever the [server.MapInitializeEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/server/MapInitializeEvent.html) is fired
+ * callback - A function which is called whenever the [world.PistonRetractHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/PistonRetractHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.serviceRegister()
+### events.smelt()

 #### Parameters

- * callback - A function which is called whenever the [server.ServiceRegisterEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/server/ServiceRegisterEvent.html) is fired
+ * callback - A function which is called whenever the [world.SmeltHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/SmeltHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.serverListPing()
+### events.blockUpdate()

 #### Parameters

- * callback - A function which is called whenever the [server.ServerListPingEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/server/ServerListPingEvent.html) is fired
+ * callback - A function which is called whenever the [world.BlockUpdateHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/BlockUpdateHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.serviceUnregister()
+### events.portalDestroy()

 #### Parameters

- * callback - A function which is called whenever the [server.ServiceUnregisterEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/server/ServiceUnregisterEvent.html) is fired
+ * callback - A function which is called whenever the [world.PortalDestroyHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/PortalDestroyHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.prepareItemCraft()
+### events.ignition()

 #### Parameters

- * callback - A function which is called whenever the [inventory.PrepareItemCraftEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/inventory/PrepareItemCraftEvent.html) is fired
+ * callback - A function which is called whenever the [world.IgnitionHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/IgnitionHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.inventoryOpen()
+### events.redstoneChange()

 #### Parameters

- * callback - A function which is called whenever the [inventory.InventoryOpenEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/inventory/InventoryOpenEvent.html) is fired
+ * callback - A function which is called whenever the [world.RedstoneChangeHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/RedstoneChangeHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.craftItem()
+### events.weatherChange()

 #### Parameters

- * callback - A function which is called whenever the [inventory.CraftItemEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/inventory/CraftItemEvent.html) is fired
+ * callback - A function which is called whenever the [world.WeatherChangeHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/WeatherChangeHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.hangingBreakByEntity()
+### events.chunkCreation()

 #### Parameters

- * callback - A function which is called whenever the [hanging.HangingBreakByEntityEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/hanging/HangingBreakByEntityEvent.html) is fired
+ * callback - A function which is called whenever the [world.ChunkCreationHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/ChunkCreationHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.blockMultiPlace()
+### events.hopperTransfer()

 #### Parameters

- * callback - A function which is called whenever the [block.BlockMultiPlaceEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/block/BlockMultiPlaceEvent.html) is fired
+ * callback - A function which is called whenever the [world.HopperTransferHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/HopperTransferHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.entityBlockForm()
+### events.chunkUnload()

 #### Parameters

- * callback - A function which is called whenever the [block.EntityBlockFormEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/block/EntityBlockFormEvent.html) is fired
+ * callback - A function which is called whenever the [world.ChunkUnloadHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/ChunkUnloadHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerBucketEmpty()
+### events.blockGrow()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerBucketEmptyEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerBucketEmptyEvent.html) is fired
+ * callback - A function which is called whenever the [world.BlockGrowHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/BlockGrowHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerPortal()
+### events.dispense()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerPortalEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerPortalEvent.html) is fired
+ * callback - A function which is called whenever the [world.DispenseHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/DispenseHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerUnregisterChannel()
+### events.blockDropXp()

 #### Parameters

+ * callback - A function which is called whenever the [world.BlockDropXpHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/BlockDropXpHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.fireworkExplode()

+#### Parameters

+ * callback - A function which is called whenever the [world.FireworkExplodeHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/FireworkExplodeHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.leafDecay()

+#### Parameters

+ * callback - A function which is called whenever the [world.LeafDecayHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/LeafDecayHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.pistonExtend()

+#### Parameters

+ * callback - A function which is called whenever the [world.PistonExtendHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/PistonExtendHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.noteBlockPlay()

+#### Parameters

+ * callback - A function which is called whenever the [world.NoteBlockPlayHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/NoteBlockPlayHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.lightningStrike()

+#### Parameters

+ * callback - A function which is called whenever the [world.LightningStrikeHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/LightningStrikeHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.decorate()

+#### Parameters

+ * callback - A function which is called whenever the [world.DecorateHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/DecorateHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.explosion()

+#### Parameters

+ * callback - A function which is called whenever the [world.ExplosionHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/ExplosionHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.tNTActivate()

+#### Parameters

+ * callback - A function which is called whenever the [world.TNTActivateHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/TNTActivateHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.timeChange()

+#### Parameters

+ * callback - A function which is called whenever the [world.TimeChangeHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/TimeChangeHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.flow()

+#### Parameters

+ * callback - A function which is called whenever the [world.FlowHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/FlowHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.portalCreate()

+#### Parameters

+ * callback - A function which is called whenever the [world.PortalCreateHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/PortalCreateHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.blockPhysics()

+#### Parameters

+ * callback - A function which is called whenever the [world.BlockPhysicsHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/world/BlockPhysicsHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.playerCommand()

+#### Parameters

+ * callback - A function which is called whenever the [command.PlayerCommandHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/command/PlayerCommandHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.consoleCommand()

+#### Parameters

+ * callback - A function which is called whenever the [command.ConsoleCommandHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/command/ConsoleCommandHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.commandBlockCommand()

+#### Parameters

+ * callback - A function which is called whenever the [command.CommandBlockCommandHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/command/CommandBlockCommandHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.loadWorld()

+#### Parameters

+ * callback - A function which is called whenever the [system.LoadWorldHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/system/LoadWorldHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.permissionCheck()

+#### Parameters

+ * callback - A function which is called whenever the [system.PermissionCheckHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/system/PermissionCheckHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.serverGuiStart()

+#### Parameters

+ * callback - A function which is called whenever the [system.ServerGuiStartHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/system/ServerGuiStartHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.unloadWorld()

+#### Parameters

- * callback - A function which is called whenever the [player.PlayerUnregisterChannelEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerUnregisterChannelEvent.html) is fired
+ * callback - A function which is called whenever the [system.UnloadWorldHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/system/UnloadWorldHook.html) is fired

  * priority - optional - see events.on() for more information.